What was the coldest destination you’ve traveled and were you prepared for it?

 I’ve mentioned arm warmers on other packing videos and posts.
 It’s a staple I take with me on all trips.
 Even to warm environments.
 Arm warmers keep your arm warm, up to the palm.
 I like them because for winter, they’re like fingerless gloves.
 They allow me to operate my camera.
 However, in very cold environments, even that isn’t enough and my hands will need to go back into its gloves.

 Legwarmers are another standard accessory I pack for every trip.
 It keeps my legs warm and allows me to adjust the heat – I can remove them anytime I want.
 My legwarmers are made of soft acrylic so it doesn’t itch and has stirrups.
 I bought ones that are generally used by ballerinas, who need to keep their legs warm so they don’t pull muscles.
 I don’t recommend the cheap dollar store legwarmers.
 The fabric isn’t very warm and some itch.
 (Read more here)

 NorthFace convertible pants

 The NorthFace Paramount 2.0 convertible pants are another staple of my carry on luggage bag (read my carry on packing tips).
 You’ve seen this in my packing videos or on Bornean safaris and treks, etc. It’s convertible pants which you can turn into shorts, keep it long as pants or you can transform it into capris.
 They’re super durable for snow day activities, as they’re resilient and a more water resistant then regular denim jeans.

 Thick winter socks

 I don’t like endorsing animal products, but my Smartwool Trekking Heavy socks have seen many winter years, especially when I was living in New York City.
+I love these socks!
 Sometimes the socks are good enough to use singly or sometimes you might want to try and double-up with a thin sock.